 DAZ Studio will go to work and create a morph on our garment object for every frame of the animation.
 All we need to do now is switch on the correct morph on the correct frame of the animation and our garment will move just like in Marvelous Designer.

 Thanks to Marcus Wilm we can use a script which will do just that: it’s called animMorph and it can be downloaded from the following URL:

-UnZIP the file and copy its contents into your DAZ Studio application directory, into a subfolder called “scrips”.
+UnZIP the file and copy its contents into your DAZ Studio application directory, into a subfolder called “scripts”.
 You’ll also find a scripts subfolder in your content directory, you can also copy it there.
 Copy the text, then save it as a animMorph.dsa and copy it into your DAZ Studio Library’s Script folder.

-Look for the it in DAZ Studio from the Content Library – you won’t find the script in the Smart Content pane.
+Now look for it in the Content Library tab – you won’t find the script in the Smart Content pane.
 I’ve got it in both locations, which is why it’s showing up twice.

 Make sure your garment object is selected in the Scene tab and execute the script with a double-click.
 You’ll see the following window:

 Hit Accept to turn every morph into a new frame of your animation.
 If all went well you can move the playhead and your garment should move in sync with your character.

 I’ve explained how to create the actual animation and how to import it into Marvelous Designer in my previous article.